InoryS/COM3D2.SubtitleEnabler.Plugin/README.md

 This plugin tricks the game into thinking that it is running a multi-language version, so that the localization options are turned on.

 Some UI/texts have multi-language versions themselves, and the official version will be used at this time.
 For example, if you choose English, the interface will become English.
-If you use YAtranslator to replace access to do the translation, you will find that it does not work.
+If you use YAtranslator to replace assest to do the translation, you will find that it does not work.
 This is because you only overwrite the Japanese UI, but not the English UI.
 These are different files, and sometimes in different locations in a file.

 Basically the [I18nEX](https://github.com/ghorsington/COM3D2.i18nEx) plugin works on the same principle, using the official translation options, but adding some non-existent translations to the game, so it can only translate content that is officially marked as translatable.